Safe, Non-Invasive Echocardiogram Test in North Richland Hills & Weatherford

 • Three-dimensional echocardiography

-The echocardiogram is ideally a safe test with minimal risks involved.
-There are no risks with transthoracic or fetal echocardiograms.
-They are safe for people of all ages.
+An echocardiogram test is generally safe with minimal risks involved.
+There are no risks with transthoracic or fetal echocardiograms — they're safe for people of all ages.

-However, transesophageal echocardiograms can be uncomfortable for some people.
-They might feel slight discomfort in their throat and be drowsy due to the sedative used for the test.
+Transesophageal echocardiograms can be uncomfortable for some people.
+You might feel slight discomfort in your throat and be drowsy due to the sedative used for the test.
 In very rare cases, you may experience a risk of the tube scraping your throat.

-When you undergo a stress echocardiogram, the risk you may encounter is from the medication or exercise used to raise your heart rate.
-It can cause irregular heartbeat.
+With a stress echocardiogram, the risk comes from the medication or exercise used to raise your heart rate — it can cause an irregular heartbeat in rare instances.

 How to prepare for an echocardiogram